Zodi-ark/Final-Fantasy-Tactics-The-War-of-the-Lions-Texture-Pack/README.md

 - Finally enable texture replacement by heading to `settings>tools>developer tools>replace textures`.

 # Automatic Installation (Europe Version Only)
--Open the zip file within PPSSPP as if it were a game.
+- Open the zip file within PPSSPP as if it were a game.

--It will automatically place all the files in the correct location for you.
+- It will automatically place all the files in the correct location for you.

--Enable texture replacement by heading to `settings>tools>developer tools>replace textures`.
+- Enable texture replacement by heading to `settings>tools>developer tools>replace textures`.

 Screenshots
 ======